 WHAT IS THE CIPDH-UNESCO?

-The International Center for the Promotion of Human Rights (CIPDH-UNESCO) in 2009 as the first UNESCO in the world aimed at the promotion of human rights.
+The International Center for the Promotion of Human Rights (CIPDH-UNESCO) was established in 2009 as the first UNESCO in the world aimed at the promotion of human rights.
 The result of an agreement between UNESCO and the Argentine State, it operates in Buenos Aires as a decentralized body within the scope of the national executive branch, under the auspices and programmatic alignment of UNESCO.

 Its main purpose is to promote at an international level the prevalence of the values of life, freedom and human dignity, as an essential condition for the validity of human rights and the understanding among societies.
 In particular, it promotes cooperation among state, social and academic agents for the promotion and protection of human rights through technical assistance, knowledge exchange, training, research, the systematization of information, awareness-raising and dissemination activities.